dhardy/pippin/doc/file-format.md

 ========

 TBD means To-Be-Defined.
 "Later" indicates sections which are not included in the current version but are planned (informally) for later versions.
+All parts of the format may change but this requires updating the header.
+The format is not currently considered stable.

 Chunks are aligned on 16-byte boundaries.
+Note: this may waste a fair bit of space.

 Types: u8 refers to an unsigned eight-bit number (also a byte), u64 a 64-bit number, i8 a signed byte etc. (these are Rust types).
 These are written in